winksaville/ret_two_values/README.md

 Investigate returning two parameters as a structure

-Executive summary: Returning structs with two integers is faster for both 32 and 64 bit compiles, if I use -freg-struct-ret for 32 bit compiles.
-That option is not necessary for 64 bit compiles as its the default.
-Also, clang complains that -freq-struct-ret isn't supported for 64 bit compiles, I should file a bug.
+Executive summary: The resulting executables are faster when returning a struct with two integers compared to returning one integer and returning the other integer via a parameter which is a pointer to int.
+For 32bit compiles I do need to use the -freq-struct-return option, otherwise returning the struct is about 1.3x slower.

-Also, if I don't use -freq-struct-ret option than 32bit compiles are about 1.3x slower.
 Another interesting fact is gcc is faster than clang in this test, on other tests I've done clang tends to be faster.

 gcc 32bit on x86_64: